Fish Fixe Seafood Delivery Update | Shark Tank Season 13

 - Shark: Lori Greiner

 The entrepreneurs present the sharks with samples of their recipes to get started, and the sharks love it.
-They are particularly drawn to the spicy cajun sauce and compliment the quality of the fish.
+They are particularly drawn to the spicy cajun sauce and note the good quality of the fish.

-Mark Cuban doesn’t like that the costs are so variable, considering the market cost of the fish and shipping costs, so he drops out first.
-Robert Herjavec likewise doesn’t have enough experience with shipping and distribution to be able to help, so he’s out.
+Mark Cuban doesn’t like that the costs are so variable, considering the market price of the fish and shipping costs.
+So, he drops out first.

 Surprisingly, Kevin O’Leary gives them an offer immediately.
 This fits right in his Chef Wonderful wheelhouse and he can offer them all of the resources that they need, but he wants to be a partner.
 He offers $200,000 for 33.3% of the business.

-Mark jumps in to advocate for Kevin because he thinks that Kevin is the best shark to help them out.
-Still, Kevin won’t budget.
+Mark jumps in to advocate for Kevin because he thinks that Mr. Wonderful is the best shark to help them out.
+Still, Kevin won’t budge.

-Fish Fixe is still thriving, and you can still purchase all of its options on the Fish Fixe website.
+Fish Fixe is still thriving, with customizable portioned boxes available directly from the Fish Fixe website.

 Before you go, be sure to check out more